Skip to Content

 Aloo Gosht

-Aloo Gosht – Like aloo keema, homestyle aloo gosht is a classic Pakistani comfort meal that keeps you coming back.
-Succulent mutton and fork-tender potatoes simmer in a rich, aromatic curry, so it tastes just like traditional aloo gosht should.
-It’s one of those easy one-pot meals that’s simple to make but packed with flavor.
+Homestyle aloo gosht is a classic Pakistani comfort meal that keeps you coming back.
+Juicy mutton and fork-tender potatoes simmer in a rich, aromatic curry.
+It’s one of those easy one-pot meals that’s easy to make, and it is packed with flavor.

 Aloo gosht is a traditional Indian recipe consisting of aloo (potatoes) cooked with gosht (meat), usually mutton, lamb, or beef.
 Depending on how you prepare the dish, you may categorize it as a curry, stew, or shorba.
 Eat it with aromatic, long-grained basmati rice or bread such as roti, paratha, or naan.